-Free credit reports are available from several sources, including WalletHub, which is the first website to offer free credit reports and scores that are updated on a daily basis.
+Using WalletHub, the first website to offer free credit reports and scores that are updated on a daily basis, is one of the easiest and best ways to check your credit report for free.
 WalletHub also provides an early-warning system for credit-report changes in the form of 24/7 credit monitoring, plus customized guidance to help you save more money.
-All you have to do is sign up (it’s 100% free).

 WalletHub isn’t the only place you can get a free credit report, though.
 The most important alternative is AnnualCreditReport.com, the government-sponsored site where we all can get a copy of each of our three major credit reports every 12 months.
 While WalletHub provides unlimited access to your full TransUnion credit report, updated daily, you can use AnnualCreditReport.com to review your other two reports, from Experian and Equifax, as well.